Lease agreements and application process

 Overview

-• community groups hiring the school hall
+• community group use of the school hall

 • groups wanting to use school property for after-school care or weekend sports